zjaco13/ai-on-eks/CONTRIBUTION_GUIDE.md

 Infrastructure is separated into 2 levels: Pre Cluster/Managed and Post Cluster

-1) Pre Cluster: These are the components that are required for creating a cluster and ones managed by AWS.
-This includes the VPC, security groups, subnets, managed databases, managed observability, the cluster itself and the infrastructure required within the cluster to get it to a functional state: VPC-CNI, coreDNS, storage controllers, etc.
+1) Pre Cluster: These are the components that are required for creating a cluster (VPC, subnets, security groups), the cluster itself (EKS) and, optionally, other services provided by AWS (databases, observability).
+The additional EKS addons are also part of this level: VPC-CNI, coreDNS, storage controllers, etc.
 2) Post Cluster: These are the Kubernetes resources that are deployed after the cluster is running and able to be set up for AI.
 These are things like observability tooling, controllers for AI/ML, self-managed databases (RAG, RDBMS), etc.

 All infrastructure is available in `infra/base/terraform`.
 Pre Cluster infrastructure is created using terraform.
 You will find these as separate `.tf` files.
-If you would like to contribute new Pre Cluster infrastructure, please create a new terraform module for it.
+If you would like to contribute new Pre Cluster infrastructure, please create a new terraform resources for it.

 All post cluster infrastructure should be deployed by ArgoCD.
 To create a new ArgoCD deployment for helm, kustomize, or other, create the ArgoCD Application in `infra/base/terraform/argocd-addons` and add a line in `infra/base/terraform/argocd_addons.tf` to allow it to be deployed by terraform.

 Any infrastructure that is added should be toggleable with the default set to off.
-The variable should be added to `variables.tf` where it is overridden by the specific infrastructure that consumes it.
+The variable should be added to `infra/base/terraform/variables.tf` where it is overridden by the specific infrastructure that consumes it.
 Additionally, `website/docs/infra/ai-ml/index.md` should be updated to reflect the new variable that can be used.

 ## Contributing Reference Architectures